 GENERAL ADMINISTRATION

 Parking – there is car parking available in the grounds of Hutchesons’ Grammar School using the Beaton Road entrance.
-Buses should use the bus park drop off area at the Boleyn Road entrance to the School.
+Buses should use the bus park drop off area at the Boleyn Road entrance to the School – that entrance to the school building is currently closed; bands should walk round to the Beaton Road entrance.
 There is ample on-street parking for buses at Terregles Avenue (along Darnley Gardens) if required.

 Welcome Desk – the event will be managed from the Welcome Desk located in the foyer at the Beaton Road entrance to the School.
 Bands are asked to register at the Welcome Desk on arrival.
 Lost and found property should be notified to Welcome Desk.